 What If I've Never Had An Intern Before?

 While many of our employer-partners are repeats, new organizations are always welcome.
-The CMU political science internship program identifies a set of criteria that all interns are required to complete.
+The CMU political science & public administration internship program identifies a set of criteria that all interns are required to complete.
 Employers receive an information packet which provides an overview of these criteria.
 Also included in the packet is a set of tips outlining ways to make the experience more meaningful for the intern and employer.
 Employer feedback is sought through an end-of-internship Evaluation Survey.
 Likewise regular contact is maintained between the internship director and intern; with additional mechanisms provided for employer input.